nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 In this user guide, you will find instructions on how to install Connectify and use its many features to manage your clients.

-Choose a topic from the table of contents below to find out how to manage your clients using Connectify!
+Choose a topic from the table of contents to find out how to manage your clients using Connectify!

 <div style="page-break-after: always;"></div>

 # Table of Contents
 * Table of Contents
   {:toc}

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>